Date posted: February 6, 2013

 Some insights are need or fear driven; for example ‘young people are cliquey because they have insecurities about not belonging’.
 Another example: ‘the fear of being considered a failure makes us work hard so we can acquire material trappings of success’.
 Armed with such strong insights marketers are able to do a really good job of differentiating their brands by segmenting the market, selecting the right target market and positioning their brands for success.

 So, the next time you draft or receive a brief, interrogate the insight by asking a few ‘whys’ to ensure that you end up with a differentiated interpretation of an observation.
 This insight is singularly important because it makes for relevant work that taps into a deeply felt need and gives brand distinctiveness.

 And remember, if it feels too obvious, it’s a sign … but if it requires some deep reflection and unpacking it’s a symptom.
 Keep searching for those game changing symptoms!

-Alistair Mokoena is a Unilever-trained Chartered Marketer with lots of blue-chip Marketing experience.
-He’s currently MD of Draftfb Joburg.
-Mokoena contributes the “The Switch” column to MarkLives.com.
+Alistair Mokoena (@AlistairMokoena) is a Unilever-trained Chartered Marketer with lots of blue-chip marketing experience.
+He’s currently MD of Draftfcb Joburg.
+Mokoena contributes the monthly “The Switch” column to MarkLives.com.

 Industry news you will make time for.
 Subscribe here.
 It’s free!